SteGG200/test_generator/README.md

 ## Customizing the prompt

-Additionally, you can modify default prompt in `prompt.txt` file to change the output content to whatever you want.
+You can modify default prompt in `prompt.txt` file to change the output content to whatever you want.

 However, you must ensure that the `content.txt` file follows the format below (assuming that option b is the correct answer):